ChrisCuss/SQL-Project/README.md

 This project serves to show the application of the skills and concepts we learned throughout the first 6 weeks of the course.
 The objectives include:

 	- Data Extraction: Retrieve data from a SQL database for further manipulation.
-	- Data Transformation and Analysis: Clean and transform the raw data to facilitate insightful analysis.
+	- Data Transformation and Analysis: Clean and transform the raw data to facilitate analysis.
 	- Data Loading: Import the transformed data back into a database.
 	- Quality Assurance: Implement a robust QA process to validate the transformed data against its raw counterpart.